 Oyster farmers are required to account for oysters on hand as trading stock.
 This includes oysters held on sticks or in trays, or harvested and held ready for sale.
-6 www.ato.gov.au

 If you are farming oysters for human consumption using the traditional stick farming method and have not previously accounted for your stock on hand, you may be eligible for a trading stock concession for 2001-02 only.
-This concession allows you to value your stock on hand at the beginning of 2001-02 based on the number of sticks you used to capture stock-\$1.00 for wooden sticks or two-metre plastic slats, and \$0.50 for one-metre plastic slats.
+This concession allows you to value your stock on hand at the beginning of 2001-02 based on the number of sticks you used to capture stock - \$1.00 for wooden sticks or two-metre plastic slats, and \$0.50 for one-metre plastic slats.
 This concession applies to your stock on hand that had not been harvested at the beginning of 2001-02.
-For more information, see Oyster farmers bulletin on the ATO website at www.ato.gov.au
+For more information, see the fact sheet Oyster farmers - stock on hand on the Tax Office website at www.ato.gov.au